WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 ```

 You can access your environment in your browser at: [http://localhost:8888/], the default username is `admin` and default password is `password`.
 For more information controlling the Docker enivironment see the [@wordpress/env package readme](https://github.com/WordPress/gutenberg/blob/master/packages/env/README.md).

+If you are developing a single plugin, you should run `wp-env start` from that plugin working directory—it will mount the plugin automatically.
+Note: This also works for themes, run from the directory you are developing the theme.

+If you want a single environment for all your plugins/themes, you need to create a `.wp-env.json` in a working directory and add the plugins/themes to it.
+You then run `wp-env start` from the same directory as that config file.
+See the [@wordpress/env package for additional details](/packages/env/README.md#wp-envjson).

 ### Alternative to Docker